willstMSFT/microsoft-365-docs/microsoft-365/frontline/shifts-custom-connector.md

 **I registered the workforce integration through Graph API and added "supportedEntities" but I get a 400 Bad Request response and an "Invalid payload: Requested value 'shift, ....' was not found." message**

 Every Shifts entity in the `supportedEntities` list request body must start with an uppercase letter.
-For example:
+For example, `"supportedEntities":"Shift,SwapRequest,OpenShift"`.

-`"supportedEntities":"Shift,SwapRequest,OpenShift"`

 **I registered the workforce integration through Graph API and implemented the /connect, update, and /read endpoints, but the webhook isn't working.**